Demystifying HybridDKG - A Distributed Key Generation Scheme

 VSS proposal

-Once L has processed t+1shared messages, it will broadcast a send message, proposing the set of VSS instances that these shared messages correspond to.
-This message is HybridDKG specific and not to be confused with the send message of HybridVSS.
+Once has processed messages, it will broadcast a message, proposing the set of VSS instances that these messages correspond to.
+This message is HybridDKG specific and not to be confused with the message of HybridVSS. carries which constitutes 's proposal on the set of HybridVSS instances to use.
+It also carries as a proof that the sessions referred by are valid.

 Leader-change condition